-This certificate is designed to provide students with the training required for employment in the insurance industry.
-Courses will cover insurance coverage, rates and regulations, processing and rewriting applications, and the use of a computerized insurance system.
+The Certificate of Completion (CCL) in Insurance: Customer Service is designed to provide students with the training required for employment in the insurance industry.
+Courses will also cover insurance coverage, rates and regulations, processing and rewriting applications, and the use of a computerized insurance system.

 Required Courses:

 CSR180 Insurance Regulations 3

 CSR181 Insurance Rates and Coverage 3

-CSR182 Insurance Application Processing an nd
+CSR182 Insurance Application Processing and 1

 Rewrites 3

 CSR185 Insurance Industry Direct Sales I 3

 CSR186 Insurance Industry Direct Sales II 2

-Ctudonto muo et also shoose 9 0 industry/joh anosifis al activra
+Students must also choose 8-9 industry/job specific elective

-Students must also choose 8-9 industry/job specific elective credits from the list of Restricted Electives.
+credits from the list of Restricted Electives.